 For instance, Sales Volume and City are chosen attributes.

 For the numerical Sales Volume attribute, a range of 2,000,000 to 20,000,000 is set as the filter.
 For the City attribute, all values containing sa are returned by the search, and then selected by clicking Select All.

-For a text field, press the space key to see all available values.
+For a text field, press the space key to see up to 20 unique values.
 The user entered search string will be highlighted in available options as shown below.

 Select criteria for your analysis